 Rhode Island manufacturers have faced tough times, and recently many see positive trends.
 Yet, increased competition from the domestic and global supply chain, rapidly changing sales and marketing tactics that make it easier for your customers to find your competition, and disruptive technological advancements such as additive manufacturing, blockchain and automation, may have you looking for help navigating this new landscape.

-If you’re determined to compete (rather than just hoping for the best), please join us on August 23 for the kick-off of the next Manufacturing Innovation Challenge.
+If you’re determined to compete (rather than just hoping for the best), apply now to be added to the 2018 Manufacturing Innovation Challenge waiting list.

 The Manufacturing Innovation Challenge matches companies with a team of subject matter experts with deep industry knowledge who work with the company’s leadership team to conduct a strategic review of the business.
-The process brings greater visibility to the company’s strengths and challenges, and culminates in a report of the company’s maturity across 8 categories that offers insight and recommendations to help the company focus their time and resources to improve on growth potential and operations.
+The process brings greater visibility to the company’s strengths and challenges and culminates in a report of the company’s maturity across 8 categories that offers insight and recommendations, allowing the company to focus their time and resources strategically.

-If you’re a manufacturer who knows “the way we’ve always done it” isn’t cutting it, the Manufacturing Innovation Challenge is for you.
-Contact Polaris MEP
+If you’re a manufacturer who knows “the way we’ve always done it” isn’t cutting it, the Manufacturing Innovation Challenge is for you!
+Add Your Company to the Waiting List!

 The Manufacturing Innovation Challenge is a program of Polaris MEP.
 Originally developed with support from a grant from the Office of Economic Adjustment, U.S. Department of Defense to the Rhode Island Commerce Corporation, the Manufacturing Innovation Challenge is now open to Rhode Island manufacturers whether or not they have defense contracts.